-Supply Chain Traceability for End Customers
+Value Chain visibility for End Customers

 Promises are not proof

-Your suppliers tell you what you want to hear.
-They have to.
-But you know that most of the data you receive is self-reported, unverified, and often a outdated.
+you know that most of the data you receive is self-reported, unverified, and often a outdated.
 You also know that Sustainability numbers, the ones you report to your board and your stakeholders, are built on those same assumptions.

-You need verification, not vows.
+You need verification, you need data.

 Verified data, confirmed by every link

 1Left1Right enables your suppliers to confirm their data on the platform with their suppliers.
 Each link in the chain confirms what it knows.
-The result is not a self-assessment or an estimate, but a shared, confirmed view of where products come from, what their real footprint is, and how it adds up through the chain.
+The result is not a self-assessment or an estimate, but a shared, confirmed view of where products come from, what their real impact is, and how it adds up through the chain.

 You stop reporting assumptions.
 You start reporting facts.